ArthurZL/Test/README.md

 * Java
 * C
 * SQL
+* Python

-Estou testando a edição interna do git
+Estou testando a edição interna do GitHub

 FIM DO ARQUIVO!